English Orientation Packet

 INDIGENT SUPPLIES

-Indigent services and privileges are provided to ensure that prisoners are not denied the basic necessities of life, access to courts, counsel, etc. due to a lack of funds.
-Free postage and envelopes will be provided to write the inmate’s legal counsel.
+Indigent supplies are provided to ensure that inmates are not denied the basic necessities of life, access to courts, counsel, etc. due to a lack of funds.
+Free post cards and “Legal” envelopes will be provided to write the inmate’s legal counsel.
 Indigent supplies must be ordered and are distributed through Commissary.
-A prisoner must have a zero cash account balance for the previous thirty days to be eligible for indigent supplies.
+An inmate must have a zero cash account balance for the previous fourteen days to be eligible for indigent supplies.

 LAUNDRY

 An initial Jail-Issue of clothing and bedding will be given to each inmate during admissions according to the Jail Issue matrix included in this packet.
 Lost or damaged jail property will be subject to disciplinary action and may be replaced at the inmate’s expense.
-A laundry schedule is posted on the tablet.
+A laundry schedule is posted on the tablet and will be conducted on a rotating schedule at least three times a week.
 Laundry staff are not responsible for personal property that is lost or damaged.
 Questions or concerns should be addressed via request.

 LAW LIBRARY